paweln1975/mj-dp/README.md

 ### Singleton
 * motivation: it makes sense to have only one instance of a class within the systems e.g. Database, Object Factory
+* it could easily broken via reflection or serialization/deserialization
+* there are different possible implementation (based of double lock, with lazy initialization or by use of inner static class  )
+* it's good idea not to depend on singleton, it's better to depend on abstraction

 ## Structural

+### Adapter
+* motivation: a construct which adapts in existing interface X to conform to the required interface Y

 ## Behavioral